dirkweber/csswarp.js/README.md

 ## How to use csswarp.js:

 Put a reference to the script into the head or to the end of your HTML doc.
-Create a confguration object.
+Create a configuration object.
 This object will contain a list of the nodes you want to warp, info about kerning, indent, alignment and more.
 Make sure that the font has been completely loaded, then call the script with said object as an argument.

 ## Configuring csswarp.js: